samuelhough/Best_Before/readme.md

 ##Built in node.js
 I built this puzzle in node.js.
-It can be run by navigating to the directory the repositiory and calling:
+It can be run by navigating to the directory the repository and executing:
 ###node moldybread.js -filename.txt

 Input/Output: